Using play dough (or in fact any type of dough) with young children is beneficial in so many ways.

 The more children interact with print in various forms, the more likely they will develop explicit knowledge and awareness of writing conventions.
 It is for this reason that we are always using creative ways to practice our writing.
 From tracing letters in sand, to writing them in pencil, we enjoy literacy!

 For this activity, we discussed the different shapes that form letters.
 We learned that some of these shapes are round, some are pointy and some are jagged.
-Using tweezers and pom poms, we created a letter L. When then traced Ls in sand.
+Using tweezers and pom poms, we created a letter L. They then traced Ls in sand.
 Lastly, we learned how to write an L with large pencils!

 Throughout the week of our lion-themed activities, we talked about what herbivores and carnivore were.
 We talked about what they were, the different kinds of teeth and anatomy required for each particular diet and coupled that with new vocabulary (lions, zebras, herbivore, carnivore).